cforcomputer/ideas/README.md

  -  **Life Notes:** When the AR headset sees a QR code it will display the name and read out the notes you've left for that object or location.
  -  **Like Me:** A ux profile personas tool where an ai simulates navigating sites and apps. https://www.nature.com/articles/d41586-025-02095-8
  -  **SalesPitch:** Build companies with closed door quote systems to have automatic price processing instead of quotes.
 Easy intuitive interface to adjust profitability and see sales metrics and adjust prices all at once.
 Nobody likes to wait and ask for a quote.
+ -  **Colossus:** tower-style land robots that run on fiber optics and spooled wire to a battlefront, then deploy dozens of drones before returning along the control wire laid by earlier drones.
+ -  **World model visual replacement:** using a world model in AR glasses to replace visual scenery in real time with forests in cities, etc.
+ -  ~~**Seat Sling:** Attaches to seats holds user head up leaning forward on plane seats.
+Optional seat sling or pillow.
+Washable.
+Also acts as a face mask.
+Heated(?)~~ (Exists, perhaps not the best implementation.)
+ -  **Driveby:** A motion sensor that records the vibrations over time for a motor to detect failure.
+Preventative maintenance.
+Attached magnetically, uses a piezo for vibrations, lora to connect to a hub and transmit the signal.
+ -  **Fakecharts:** Really simple AI chart generator site for people who want a convincing chart from incomplete or nonexistent data.
+Allows the user to drag around lines to automatically generate data for false charts or charts for videos.
+For example showing the relationship between social isolation and anxiety.
+ -  **Annologic:** Big, dead simple minimalist "smash" timer plug for bedside tables, plug it in and hit the timer to have it turn off after 15/ 5/20 min
  -